ebzzry/ebzzry.github.io/en/src/nix.md

 Closing remarks <a name="closing"></a>
 --------------------------------------

-Nix and company, provide powerful tools to make managing systems and deployments, and development configurations, significantly easier.
+Nix provides powerful tools to make managing systems and development configurations, significantly easier.
 It has flexible facilities for creating efficient workflows and distribution models.
 If I had to list down the most important features of the Nix ecosystem that I like, they are:

 - deterministic
 - reproducible